bluemountain3d/book-app-api-assignment-live/README.md

 ## Group Members and Areas of Responsibility

+Our group consisted of 3 members, with the following distribution of responsibilities:

+### Primary Areas of Responsibility

+#### Area 1: User Management

+- **MongoDB Schema:** User table with username, password, is_admin, and created_at fields
+- **API Endpoints:** CRUD operations for users and authentication (login, logout, register)
+- **Client Interface:** Registration form, login form, and admin panel to list all users

+#### Area 2: Book Management

+- **MongoDB Schema:** Book table with title, description, author, genres (array), image, published_year, and reviews (reference)
+- **API Endpoints:** CRUD operations for books
+- **Client Interface:** Book listing page for visitors and admin panel to manage books

+#### Area 3: Review Management

+- **MongoDB Schema:** Review table with name, content, rating (1-5), and created_at
+- **API Endpoints:** CRUD operations for reviews
+- **Client Interface:** Specific book page showing details and allowing users to create reviews and list existing ones

+Each member had primary responsibility for their assigned area but collaborated on overlapping aspects.
+Member assignments:

 - [David Brunni](https://github.com/AgnesWilson): Area of responsibility 1
 - [Egil Eskilsson](https://github.com/bluemountain3d): Area of responsibility 2
 - [Agnes Wilson](https://github.com/DavidBrunni): Area of responsibility 3